belle2/basf2/online_book/basf2/introduction.rst

 than analysis)?
 Well historic reasons: Belle had BASF, we have basf2.

-Basf2 is used in all aspects of the data-processing chain except, perhaps, for the very final "offline" analysis.
+Basf2 is used in all aspects of the data-processing chain at Belle II:

+* simulation of MC,
+* unpacking of real raw data,
+* reconstruction (tracking, clustering, ...),
+* and high-level "analysis" reconstruction (such as applying cuts, vertex-fitting, ...).

+Basf2 is not normally used for the final analysis steps (histogramming, fitting 1D distributions, ...).
+These final steps are usually called the "offline" analysis and will be covered in later lessons :ref:`onlinebook_offline_analysis`.

-There is a citeable reference:
+There is a citable reference for basf2:

 Kuhr, T. *et al*. *Comput Softw Big Sci* **3**, 1 (2019) https://doi.org/10.1007/s41781-018-0017-9